 Cross-stitch has a long and celebrated history that spans every continent and most ethnic groups.
 Many resources contend that counted thread originated in the Mediterranean.
-However When I think of counted thread, I think of those samplers done in the English schools for girls and the designs with Quaker-inspired motifs.
-Perhaps it is because so many examples remain today giving us a pictorial and chronological time line of the development of cross stitch.
+Many examples that remain today that give pictorial and chronological timeline of the development of cross stitch are samplers that were done in the English schools with many Quaker-inspired motifs.

 The Scandinavian areas were very remote and early needlework was done on roughly woven linens with wool yarn.
 The areas growing flax also produced linen fabric and threads.
 It is estimated the cross-stitch type of needlework did not appear until much later in the Scandinavian countries, until trade routes were established and foreign-made products were introduced.
 The first foreign designs were most likely by the German and English because of the availability of printed patterns.

 The cross-stitch evolved into a unique stitch in Scandinavian needlework.
 This stitch actually became more popular than a cross-stitch in some areas.
 This stitch is called the long-armed cross stitch.
-I have to wonder if it was created by mistake, but it worked up so fast the stitcher kept using it!
-It also seems to take less thread, which might have been a factor in its popularity.
+This stitch works up very quickly and it also seems to take less thread, which might have been a factor in its popularity.
 The stitcher used a loose weave fabric called tvistur which does not have a good translation into English.
 This fabric and long-armed cross-stitch evolved into a technique known as: Tvistsöm (Swedish) and Twistsøm (Norwegian) embroidery.
 Loosely translated this means twisted seam (stitch).
-I have shown three options for the Long-armed cross-stitch.
+Shown here are three options for the Long-armed cross-stitch.
 The American Needlepoint Guild (ANG) shows starting with a normal cross stitch.
-The A-Z of Embroidery Stitches (1659) and The Embroidery Stitch Book (1885) shows it starting with the long armed stitch and no compensating beginning stitch.
-The Stitch Sampler (140-374-5283) seems to indicate the compensating stitch in their pictures as does several websites.
+The A-Z of Embroidery Stitches and The Embroidery Stitch Book shows it starting with the long armed stitch and no compensating beginning stitch.
+The Stitch Sampler seems to indicate the compensating stitch in their pictures as does several websites.